tanaypratap/mentorship-karona/README.md

 ### Ajinkya Kolhe
 Data Analytics & Machine Learning Instructor at Google.
 Area of Expertise: Google Cloud & Machine Learning.
 Check linkedin profile for more details on https://www.linkedin.com/in/ajinkyakolhe112/

+### Ameer Jhan
+Developer @olxpeople, I have infinite love for JavaScript and opensource.
+I love building scalable and maintainable applications using the right set of tools.
+Check my github profile for more details on https://www.github.com/ameerthehacker

 ### Ankur Anand
 Developer at SAP Labs India, Mostly works with Go(Golang), JavaScript(Node.js), Kubernetes and Distributed System.
 More at https://ankuranand.com